IntelRealSense/librealsense/readme.md

   * `sudo apt-get install libusb-1.0-0-dev`
 3. glfw3 is not available in apt-get on Ubuntu 14.04.
 Use included installer script:
   * `scripts/install_glfw3.sh`
+4. Follow the installation instructions for your desired backend (see below)
+5. We use QtCreator as an IDE for Linux development on Ubuntu
+  * `sudo apt-get install qtcreator`
+  * `sudo scripts/install_qt.sh` (we also need qmake from the full qt5 distribution)
+  * `all.pro` contains librealsense and all example applications
+  * Clean => Run Qmake => Build
+6. We also provide a makefile if you'd prefer to use your own favorite text editor
+  * `make && sudo make install`
+  * The example executables will build into `./bin`

 ### Video4Linux backend